xiaoxianyu-office/mm/Mobs/DisplayOptions.md

 ```

 #### Transform
 The model transform applied to the item.
-Supports mythic items.
 Defaults to `NONE`.

 |          Types          |
 |:-----------------------:|